 Sunday, an OA Unit Representative meeting will take place after dinner, where each unit will be asked to send one youth or adult to the meeting to receive pertinent OA information and learn about the exciting opportunities that are offered during the week.
+OA Troop Reps that have an interest in helping set-up and run OA events during the week and help the Camp Staff with various duties will receive special recognition for being a VIP Troop Rep!

-Monday night, OA members are invited to attend Ku-Ni-Eh Lodge's Ice Cream social during Evening program on the back porch of the dining hall to meet their fellow arrowmen for the week and spark engagement with the activities to come in the following days.
+Monday night, OA members are invited to attend Ku-Ni-Eh Lodge's Ice Cream social during evening program on the back porch of the dining hall to meet their fellow arrowmen for the week and spark engagement with the activities to come in the following days.
+New this year, you can look forward to participating in OA and Camp Friedlander trivia during the social!